 - Reach out to other parents.
 You may find parents with children the same ages as yours at a local playground, your church or your child’s daycare or school.

 - Call a help line.
 Childhelp® runs a national 24-hour hotline 800-4-A-CHILD (800-422-4453) for parents who need help or parenting advice.

 - Talk to your child’s school.
 Teachers and school counselors often can point you to other places that can help.

 - Take a class for parents.
 You can always learn new skills to care for your children.
 Classes for parents on discipline, school success or child development can help you build on what you already know about raising a happy, healthy child.

 - Take advantage of government programs.
 There are lots of programs that help teen parents get healthy food, low-cost daycare, health care, and more.
 Learn how to get support.

 - Find local resources.
 We've got some great local resources listed on our site.
-Use our connect page to find local resources.

 Get help buying healthy foods

 Healthy food can get expensive, but it's important for you and your baby.
 That's why every state has a special program to help out.
 You might have heard of WIC before, it stands for Women, Infants, and Children and it helps new moms buy healthy food, like eggs, milk, and bread.
 Ready to sign up?
-Learn how you can get WIC benefits.
+Find out how you can get WIC benefits.